Craig, Montana

 Craig is an unincorporated community and census-designated place (CDP) in Lewis and Clark County, Montana, United States.
 As of the 2010 census, the population was 43.
 Craig is located along Interstate 15 on the west side of the Missouri River, 43 mi north of Helena, the state capital, and 47 mi southwest of Great Falls.

 According to the U.S. Census Bureau, the Craig CDP has a total area of 0.77 sqkm, of which 1010 sqm, or 0.13%, are water.

 Demographics

 Education

+Craig is located in the Wolf Creek Elementary School District and the Helena High School District.

-Headquartered in Cascade, Cascade Public Schools educates students from kindergarten through 12th grade.
-It also serves the nearby towns of Ulm and Wolf Creek.
+Additionally, Cascade Public Schools of Cascade states that it has some students from the Craig, Ulm, and Wolf Creek areas.

+Media

+The Cascade Courier is a local newspaper.
+It is printed weekly and is also available online.